pswhdev/parenting_in_munich/README.md

 The home page welcomes users based on their authentication status, offering different content and links accordingly:

 - For admin users there is a personalized welcome message for admins and access to the admin panel.
-- For authenticated users tehre is a personalized welcome message and links to explore posts and events.
+- For authenticated users there is a personalized welcome message and links to explore posts and events.
-- For unauthenticated users tehre is a general welcome message and a link to sign up.
+- For unauthenticated users there is a general welcome message and a link to sign up.

 Hero image with general message for visitors:
 ![Hero](documentation/features/hero.webp)

 #### Navigation Menu

-The navigation bar provides users with easy access to various sections of the site, ensuring a smooth and intuitive browsing experience including a responsive design with a toggle butto for small screens, enabling the collapse and expansion of the navigation menu.
+The navigation bar provides users with easy access to various sections of the site, ensuring a smooth and intuitive browsing experience including a responsive design with a toggle button for small screens, enabling the collapse and expansion of the navigation menu.

 The navigation bar includes: